wsrn829/WheelWorldDeployment/README.md

 # WheelWorld

+WheelWorld is a full-stack car dealership management web application built with Django on the backend, React on the frontend, and is fully mobile-responsive.
+The complexity of WheelWorld lies in its various features and the technologies used, as detailed below.

 ## Distinctiveness and Complexity

 1. Distinctiveness:
    - My final project, WheelWorld, is not only sufficiently distinct from the other projects in this course (being neither a social network nor an e-commerce app) but also more complex than those (see detailed below).
-   - It also presents me with a valuable opportunity to rewrite every single line of code of my ongoing personal project, substantially improving its design, implementation, and appearance.
+   - It also presents me with a valuable opportunity to rewrite every single line of code of my ongoing personal project, substantially improving its design, implementation, functionality, and appearance.
 2. Complexity:
 As required, I designed and implemented a dynamic website of my own, using Django for the backend, SQLite for the database, and JavaScript for the frontend.
    - Design:
      - The project (wheelworld) comprises four apps: accounts, inventory, sales, and services.
-     - Nine models with Foreign Keys to connect database tables when necessary.
-     - 26 React component .js files.
+     - The Django backend includes nine models, which are interconnected with foreign keys and many-to-many relationships when necessary, making the database schema more complex.
+     - The React frontend includes 26 component js files.
+The application uses React Router for navigation and Context API for state management across components.
    - Frontend:
      - A Single-Page Application (SPA) using React with its functional components and React hooks (useState, useEffect, useContext, useCallback) for a smoother user experience.
-     - Mobile responsive design using Bootstrap and custom CSS classes is implemented for every single page.
+     - Mobile responsive design using Bootstrap and custom CSS is implemented for every single page.
      - The application features a responsive Navbar that displays all functionalities, a digital clock, a dynamic greeting message, and login/logout/register buttons.
    - Backend:
      - Used Django ORM with models and migrations.